opentrusty/opentrusty/docs/architecture/tenant-resolution-contract.md

 ---
 **Rule Citation**: This contract satisfies **Rule 2.1 (Isolation)** and **Rule 2.3 (No Cross-Talk)** by ensuring tenant context is a hard requirement for all tenant-scoped business logic.

+> **Note**: OpenTrusty UI login (`/auth/login`) is tenant-agnostic at request time; tenant context is established post-authentication from the user record.
+See `tenant-context-resolution.md` Rule D for details.